mphowardlab/gsd-vmd/README.md

 On Linux, gsd-vmd should automatically detect the location of your VMD installation, provided that it is on your path.
 On macOS, the VMD installation can be trickier to find.
-You can hint the location of your VMD plugin directory by setting `VMDDIR` either as an environment variable or as a build-time definition.
+You can specify the location of your VMD plugin directory by setting `VMDDIR` either as an environment variable or as a build-time definition. `VMDDIR` should point to the parent directory that contains the plugin directory, rather than to the plugin directory itself.
 Failing this, you can also force the values of your plugin installation directory and plugin include directory with the `VMD_PLUGIN_INCLUDE_PATH` and `VMD_PLUGIN_MOLFILE_PATH`.
 These directories are the location of your plugin headers (e.g., `molfile_plugin.h`) and system-specific molfile libraries, respectively.

 By default, gsd-vmd will be installed into `VMD_PLUGIN_MOLFILE_PATH`.
 You can specify an alternative installation location; however, you